danielbatchford/PathFinding/README.md

 ![SampleImage](sample.png?raw=true "Title")

 ## Setting your own Heuristic
-To set your own A* heuristic, modify the `calculate()` method in `danielbatchford.pathfinding.AStarHeuristic`. `from` represents the square to calculate from and `to` represents the goal square.
+To set your own A* heuristic, modify `danielbatchford.pathfinding.heuristics.AStarHeuristic.calculate()`. `from` represents the square to calculate from and `to` represents the goal square.
+Both of these are integer arrays representing 2d co-ordinates.

 ## Notes
 Feel free to open a pull request and submit improvements and bugfixes to this code.
 Please follow the style guide included. (`style.editorconfig`)